 If you are receiving Social Security benefits before you turn 65, you may be automatically enrolled in Original Medicare.
 If not, you have to apply.
 Your first chance to sign up is during your Initial Enrollment Period, which starts three months before the month of your 65th birthday.

-What is the Income Limit for Medicaid in KY?
+What Is the Income Limit for Medicaid in KY?

 It depends on who you are.

 Each state has its plan for administering Medicaid, a federal/state program founded alongside Medicare in 1965 that helps those facing a financial need and/or disability regardless of age.
 Kentucky offers coverage for the youngest of children to the oldest of adults.
-Those aged 19-up are eligible if their income is 138% or less than the Federal Poverty Level, but some programs for children expand coverage up to 218% of the Federal Poverty Level.
+Those aged 19 and up are eligible if their income is 138% or less than the Federal Poverty Level, but some programs for children expand coverage up to 218% of the Federal Poverty Level.

 What is the Most Common Medicare Supplement Plan?

 Medicare supplement plans, also known as Medigap plans, are available to people enrolled in both Parts A and B of Original Medicare and help fill in coverage gaps.
 All 10 of the standard Medigap plans offered by private insurance companies are available in Kentucky.
 However, different insurers may charge different rates for the same plans based on a variety of factors.
 Medigap should be added in the six months after your Original Medicare coverage begins to ensure eligibility without medical questions.

 All 10 plans, lettered from Plan A to Plan N, cover 100% of Part A coinsurance and hospital costs up to an additional 365 days after Medicare benefits run out.
 All 10 also pay at least 50% of Part B coinsurance and copayments.